-Unless otherwise provided for in the relevant Sub-Fund Particular, an accrual in respect of the Performance Fee will be made weekly if conditions (i) and (ii) referred to in the previous paragraph are met.
-For this purpose, those conditions will be assessed by reference to the performance of the Net Asset Value per share of the Class within the relevant Sub-Fund in question over the part of the Performance Period up to the Valuation Day.
-If either of these conditions is not met, no accrual will be made in respect of the relevant Valuation Day.
+Unless otherwise provided for in the relevant Sub-Fund Particular, an accrual in respect of the Performance Fee will be made at the frequency of the Net Asset Value if conditions referred to in the previous paragraph are met.
+For this purpose, those conditions will be assessed by reference to the the Net Asset Values per share of the Class and per virtual share within the relevant Sub-Fund in question over the part of the Performance Period up to the Valuation Day.
+If none of these conditions are met, no accrual will be made in respect of the relevant Valuation Day.

-The Performance Fee is calculated on the basis of the Net Asset Value per share after deducting all expenses, fees (but not the performance fee) and adjusting for subscriptions, redemptions and distributions during the relevant Performance Period so that these will not affect the Performance Fee payable.
+The Performance Fee is calculated on the basis of the Net Asset Value per share of the Class after deducting all expenses, fees (but not the performance fee) and adjusting for subscriptions, redemptions and distributions during the relevant Performance Period so that these will not affect the Performance Fee payable.